blakeblackshear/frigate/README.md

 # Frigate - Realtime Object Detection for IP Cameras
-**Note:** This version requires the use of a [Google Coral USB Accelerator](https://coral.withgoogle.com/products/accelerator/)

 Uses OpenCV and Tensorflow to perform realtime object detection locally for IP cameras.
 Designed for integration with HomeAssistant or others via MQTT.

+Use of a [Google Coral USB Accelerator](https://coral.withgoogle.com/products/accelerator/) is optional, but highly recommended.
+On my Intel i7 processor, I can process 2-3 FPS with the CPU.
+The Coral can process 100+ FPS with very low CPU load.

-- Leverages multiprocessing and threads heavily with an emphasis on realtime over processing every frame
+- Leverages multiprocessing heavily with an emphasis on realtime over processing every frame
-- Allows you to define specific regions (squares) in the image to look for objects
-- No motion detection (for now)
+- Uses a very low overhead motion detection to determine where to run object detection
-- Object detection with Tensorflow runs in a separate thread
+- Object detection with Tensorflow runs in a separate process
 - Object info is published over MQTT for integration into HomeAssistant as a binary sensor
-- An endpoint is available to view an MJPEG stream for debugging
+- An endpoint is available to view an MJPEG stream for debugging, but should not be used continuously

 ![Diagram](diagram.png)